Plus Blood Test

 - You want to understand whether autoimmune disease could be the cause of a thyroid disorder

 This advanced thyroid profile contains everything you need to give you a clear picture of your thyroid health.
-This profile includes tests for TSH, thyroid hormones (FT4 and FT3) and thyroid antibodies (thyroglobulin antibodies and thyroid peroxidase antibodies) for a thorough investigation of thyroid function and autoimmune disorders which could be causing your symptoms.
+This profile includes Thyroid Blood test for TSH, thyroid hormones (FT4 and FT3) and thyroid antibodies (thyroglobulin antibodies and thyroid peroxidase antibodies) for a thorough investigation of thyroid function and autoimmune disorders which could be causing your symptoms.
 Importantly it tests for free triiodothyronine (FT3) to see how well you are converting thyroxine (FT4) to the more biologically active FT3.

 This profile includes vitamins and minerals which not only support your thyroid function but which can also mimic the symptoms of an underactive thyroid if they are found to be low.
 We include tests for vitamin D, vitamin B12 and folate (vitamin B9) and ferritin (a marker for iron storage).
 We also include an inflammation marker to help interpret your iron (ferritin) result as well as give a picture of whether an autoimmune condition is causing inflammation in your body.

 All our results come with doctor’s advice included – you will receive personalised results with recommendations about what to do next.